University of Siena: The university under changing states

 The studium of Siena was eventually promoted to the status of "Studium Generale" by Charles IV, shortly after his coronation as Holy Roman Emperor in 1355.
-This both placed the teachers and students under the safeguard of the imperial authority (protecting them from the local magistracy) and also meant that the licences (licentiae docendi) granted by the university were licences ubique docendi.
+This both placed the teachers and students under the safeguard of the imperial authority (protecting them from the local magistracy) and also meant that the licences (licentiae docendi) granted by the university were "ubique docendi".

 These licences entitled the person receiving them to teach throughout Christendom.

-The Casa della Sapienza was built in the early 15th century as a center combining classrooms and housing for those enrolled in the Studium.
-It had been proposed by bishop Mormille in 1392, was completed twenty years later, and its first occupants took up residence in 1416.
+The Casa della Sapienza was built in the early 15th century as a center that combines classrooms and housing for those enrolled in the Studium.
+It had been proposed by bishop Francesco Mormile in 1392, was completed twenty years later, and its first occupants took up residence in 1416.
 Room and board in 1416 cost fifty gold florins for a semester.

 By the mid-14th century, Siena had declined as a power in Tuscany, eclipsed by the rise in power of Florence, who defeated the Republic of Siena in 1555.
 The city authorities, however, successfully asked the Medici (the hereditary dukes of Florence at the time) to preserve the academy.
 Francesco and later Grand Duke Ferdinando I, reforms were made with new statutes and new prerogatives.
 The post of Rettore (Rector), elected by students and city magistrates, was also instituted.

 In 1737, the Medici line became extinct and the rule of Tuscany passed to the French House of Lorraine.
 In this period, the Tuscan economist Sallustio Bandini, seemingly determined to "improve the intellectual stimulation of his native Siena" solicited scholarships from rich patrons for the university and also set up a large library, which he eventually bequeathed to the university.

 In 1808, when the Napoleonic forces occupied Tuscany, they eliminated the Studium Senese and the doors of the University were not opened again until after the defeat of Napoleon and the restoration of Ferdinand III as the Grand Duke of Tuscany.